Aspiring Leaders Forum

 - Be a New Zealand Citizen or Permanent Resident

-- Be willing to take photos/videos of your experience in Wellington, and write a short debrief for the WMS website once you return home.
+- Be willing to take photos/videos of your experience in Wellington, and write a short debrief for the Waikato Management School website once you return home.

 We're looking for those individuals who demonstrate strong leadership potential, those who have genuine appreciation for different perspectives and for individuals with diverse interests, backgrounds and ambitions.